rajatvd/rajatvd.github.io/_posts/2024-10-11-Floating-Point.md

 How do we store real numbers in a computer?
 {: style="font-size: 120%; text-align: center;"}

-Some approximation is necessary since real numbers are continuous and infinite, while computers have finite memory.
+Some approximation is necessary since there are an infinite number of real numbers -- even in a bounded range like between 0 and 1 -- while computers have finite memory.

 A simple solution is **rounding** -- just round off the real number after some decimal places and store the remaining digits.